Jamshid

 Both Jam and Jamshid remain common Iranian and Zoroastrian male names that are also popular in surrounding areas of Iran such as Afghanistan and Tajikistan.
 Edward FitzGerald transliterated the name as Jamshyd.
-In the eastern regions of Greater Iran, and by the Zoroastrians of the Indian subcontinent it is rendered as Jamshed.
+In the eastern regions of Greater Iran, and by the Zoroastrians of the Indian subcontinent it is rendered as Jamshed based on the Classical Persian pronunciation.

 Etymology

-The name Jamshid is originally a compound of two parts, Jam and shid, corresponding to the Avestan names Yima and Xšaēta, derived from the proto-Iranian *Yamah Xšaitah ('Yama, the brilliant/majestic').
+The name Jamshid is originally a compound of two parts, Jam and shid, corresponding to the Avestan names Yima and Xšaēta, derived from the Proto-Iranian *Yamah Xšaitah ('Yama, the brilliant/majestic').
 Yamah and the related Sanskrit Yama are interpreted as "the twin", perhaps reflecting an Indo-Iranian belief in a primordial Yama and Yami pair.
 By regular sound changes (y → j, and the loss of the final syllable) an Old Persian form equivalent to Avestan Yima became Middle Persian Jam, which was subsequently continued into New Persian.

 There are also a few functional parallels between Avestan Yima and Sanskrit Yama; for instance, Yima was the son of Vivaŋhat, who in turn corresponds to the Vedic Vivasvat, "he who shines out", a name for the sun-god Surya.
 Both Yamas in Iranian and Indian myth guard Hell with the help of two four-eyed dogs.

-Oettinger, when talking about how the story of Yima was originally a flood myth, and how original Sanskrit flood myths had their protagonist as yama, mentions that even the Norse had their own cognate of Yima and Yama, named Ymir, who was a primordial giant whose death caused a great flood and was a basis behind the formation of the world.
-Ymir was still associated with a flood, as Snorri Sturluson recorded that they believed that the death of Ymir caused a great flood, killing all of the Frost Giants except one named Bergelmir, who floated on some wooden object with his wife and from him the Frost Giants come.
-The Bergelmir aspect may be due to Christianization.
-However, the myth still has Ymir connected to a flood.
-Oettinger's main argument was on how the Indic "Yama" and the Iranic "Yima", both cognates of the Norse "Ymir", also related to the flood.
+Oettinger, in the course of voicing his contention that the story of Yima was originally a flood myth, and that original Sanskrit flood myths had as their protagonist Yama, mentions that Scandinavian mythology features a cognate of Yima and Yama, in the form of the primordial being Ymir, a giant from whose corpse the cosmos was fashioned and the shedding of whose blood caused a great flood.
+Ymir was still associated with a flood in mediaeval Iceland, Snorri Sturluson recording that his pagan forbears had believed that the death of Ymir had caused a great flood, killing all but one of the Frost Giants.
+This sole named survivor was Bergelmir, who - Noah-like - escaped drowning with his wife by floating on a lúðr (wooden vessel of some kind) and so lived on to perpetuate his race.
+The role of Bergelmir in the myth of Ymir may have been influenced by Christian mythology, but the association of Ymir with a great flood may be attributable to an authentic pre-Christian tradition.
+Oettinger's main argument concerned the way in which Indic "Yama" and the Iranic "Yima" - both cognates of the Norse "Ymir" - also related to the flood.